PLP-Full-Stack-Development-MERN/week-8-capstone-project-and-presentation-daniel-ndeto/PROPOSAL.md

 ### 8.1 Backend Deployment on Render

 - **Steps:**
-  - Push code to GitHub.
+  - Pushed the code to GitHub.
-  - Configure environment variables (e.g., `MONGODB_URI`, `JWT_SECRET`, MPesa API keys) via Render’s dashboard.
+  - Configured environment variables (e.g., `MONGODB_URI`, `JWT_SECRET`, MPesa API keys) via Render’s dashboard.
-  - Enable continuous deployment.
+  - Enabled continuous deployment.
-  - Verify functionality using Postman and automated tests.
+  - Verified functionality using Postman and automated tests.

 ### 8.2 Frontend Deployment on Netlify

 - **Steps:**
-  - Connect the GitHub repository to Netlify.
+  - Connected to the GitHub repository to Netlify.
-  - Set the build command (e.g., `npm run build`) and publish directory.
+  - Set the build command and published the directory.
-  - Deploy and test for responsiveness and API integration.
+  - Deployed and tested for responsiveness and API integration.

 ### 8.3 Post-Deployment